Faouzi-Slimi/Transformer_PPRL/README.md

 # Transformer_PPRL

+This project is an web User interface, Let you upload and process a csv file.
 To execute this project :
 1- Download docker,python
 2- Open your shell and run : docker run --rm -p 8080:8080 mds4ul/pprl-transform:latest